 Charmaine Brittain, MSW, Ph.D.

 Charmaine Brittain, MSW, Ph.D., Director, Practice Innovation, has worked extensively over the past three decades throughout the United States to improve training, organizational effectiveness, and implementation and to strengthen professional development for human service professionals.
 At the Butler Institute for Families, she serves as the lead on multiple projects, including consulting with child welfare agencies on organizational and workforce development, managing training projects on a range of topics and approaches, overseeing practice improvement projects, and developing professional educational materials.
-Dr. Brittain serves as Vice Chair for NSDTA and leads the engagement committee.
-She’s been participating in NSDTA for over twenty-five years.
+Dr. Brittain previously served as Vice Chair for NSDTA and has been participating in NSDTA for over twenty-five years.

 Leslie B. Calloway